osm-extender/osm/README.md

 gem 'osm'
 ```

-Configure the gem during the initalization of the app (e.g. in config/initializers/osm.rb).
+Configure the gem during the initalization of the app (e.g. if using rails then config/initializers/osm.rb would look like):

 ```ruby
 ActionDispatch::Callbacks.to_prepare do